mackelab/epiphyte/README.md

 - install [docker compose](https://docs.docker.com/compose/install/)

 **Actual setup:**
-- follow instructions on DataJoint [tutorial page](https://tutorials.datajoint.io/setting-up/get-database.html) to set up docker container with database (see section "Setting up a local database server (Intermediate)")
+- follow instructions on DataJoint [tutorial page](https://tutorials.datajoint.io/setting-up/local-database.html) to set up for using a docker container with database.
-- run docker container
+- navigate to the top-level directory of DeepHumanVision_deploy and run the docker container:
 ```
 sudo docker-compose up -d
 ```
 - run [database/database_set_up.ipynb](https://github.com/mackelab/DeepHumanVision_deploy/blob/master/database/database_set_up.ipynb) notebook to fill the database with the mock data
-- now everything should be set up and ready to go
+- now everything should be set up and ready to go!
+- for troubleshooting issues, check out [here](https://github.com/datajoint/mysql-docker).